 Through out the night I was thinking about “the Kingdom of God.”
 A kingdom is where a king rules, so the Kingdom of God is where God, Himself rules.
 God’s rule doesn’t happen much on Earth, because of man’s rebellion.
 In our efforts for personal freedom, we have overthrown God’s rule and chosen to follow our own will–to rule our own life.
-That’s why Jesus taught us to pray: “Your Kingdom come, Your will be done, on Earth as it is in Heaven.
+That’s why Jesus taught us to pray: “Your Kingdom come, Your will be done, on Earth as it is in Heaven.”

 Jesus frequently proclaimed: “The Kingdom of God (God’s rule) is at hand (right here with us),” because He was the Eternal King in the flesh and because the Holy Spirit was soon to be released across the Earth.
 Still, I have a choice.
-I can choose my will (my rule) and resist God’s will (His rule/Kingdom), or I can surrender to God’s will (God’s rule/Kingdom) and resist (die to) my own will (my rule).
+I can choose my will (self-rule) and resist God’s will (His rule/Kingdom), or I can surrender to God’s will (God’s rule/Kingdom) and resist (die to) my own will (my rule).

 When two or three people who are seeking first God’s rule (see Matthew 6:33) gather together, Jesus is present with them (see Matthew 18:20) As they surrender their rule and begin to follow and obey the living Jesus, the Kingdom (rule) of God comes into the meeting and it is no longer directed by human control or agendas, but by the living Jesus, Himself.